timescale/docs/promscale/send-data/opentelemetry.md

     exports the OTLP metrics to the Prometheus remote storage backend.
 Configure the Promscale http endpoint to ingest the metrics.
-  * **Processors**: to run on data between being received and being exported.Batch processor is to batch, compress the data, and to control the number of outgoing connections, configured with `send_max_batch_size` and `timeout` to send data, Promscale recommends 10s.
+  * **Processors**: to run on data between being received and being exported.
+Batch processor is to batch, compress the data, and to control the number of outgoing connections, configured with `send_max_batch_size` and `timeout` to send data, Promscale recommends 10 seconds.
   * **Service**: to configure what components are enabled in the Collector based on the configuration found in the receivers, processors, exporters, and extensions sections.
 Pipeline to receive the traces and metrics from OTLP,